openwrt/packages/net/adblock/files/README.md

 * **runtime information:** the adblock status is available via _/etc/init.d/adblock status_ (see example below)
 * **debug logging:** for script debugging please set the config option 'adb\_debug' to '1' and check the runtime output with _logread -e "adblock"_
 * **storage expansion:** to process and store all blocklist sources at once it might be helpful to enlarge your temp directory with a swap partition => see [OpenWrt Wiki](https://openwrt.org/docs/guide-user/storage/fstab) for further details
+* **coreutils sort:** To speedup adblock processing in particular with many enabled blocklist sources it's recommended to install the additional package 'coreutils-sort'
 * **add white- / blacklist entries:** add domain black- or whitelist entries to always-deny or -allow certain (sub) domains, by default both lists are empty and located in _/etc/adblock_.
 Please add one domain per line - ip addresses, wildcards & regex are _not_ allowed (see example below).
 You need to refresh your blocklists after changes to these static lists.
 * **download queue size:** for further download & list processing performance improvements you can raise the 'adb\_maxqueue' value, e.g. '8' or '16' should be safe
 * **scheduled list updates:** for a scheduled call of the adblock service add an appropriate crontab entry (see example below)